-Hose or socks: White hose or white socks are worn at all times.
-White hose only, without ornamentation, are to be worn with skirts/dresses.
-White socks are to be worn with the pants and without ornamentation.
-Hose or socks of a different color or with decorations, beads, etc. are not acceptable.
+Hose or socks: Hose or socks are worn at all times.
+Hose only, without ornamentation, are to be worn with skirts/dresses.
+Hose should be of a color that blends with the skin.
+Socks of a neutral color (white, gray, navy, black) are to be worn with the pants and without ornamentation.
+Hose or socks of other colors or with decorations, beads, etc. are not acceptable.